zhenghaohe/philipcdavis.github.io/posts/command-palette-interfaces.md

 ![Framer's Component Picker](/images/command-palette-3.png)

 Framer's component picker allows for more advanced navigation.
 Components are grouped and nested.
-You can move up and down the navigation hierarchy using the back icon or by hitting the Escape key.
+You can move up and down the navigation hierarchy using both mouse and keyboard.

 # Palettes in Palettes